SewerMermaid/substation-proximity-QGIS-pluggin/README.md

 Click anywhere on the map and the plugin draws dashed lines to every substation within your chosen radius, labeling each with its name, voltage level, straight-line distance, and estimated cable route cost for both 20 kV and 110 kV connections.
 Built for data center siting analysis but useful for any proximity assessment involving electrical infrastructure.

+Currencie in euros and price assumed to be by German standards.

 ---

 ## Features